JLBLine/WODEN/joss_paper/paper.md

 I acknowledge direct contributions from Tony Farlie (who taught me how pointer arithmetic works in `C`) and contributions from Bart Pindor and Daniel Mitchell (through their work in the `RTS` and through advising me on `CUDA`).
 I'd like to thank Chris Jordan who acted as a sounding board as I learnt `C` and `CUDA`.
 I like to thank both Matthew Kolopanis and Paul La Plante for reviewing the code and giving useful suggestions on how to improve the code.

 This research was supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
+The International Centre for Radio Astronomy Research (ICRAR) is a Joint Venture of Curtin University and The University of Western Australia, funded by the Western Australian State government.
+This work was supported by resources provided by the Pawsey Supercomputing Centre with funding from the Australian Government and the Government of Western Australia.

 # References